-\textbf{Evaluation Metrics:} \begin{itemize} \item[$\bullet$] \textit{Number of Requests to the Server (NRS)}: The number of requests the client issues to the server while processing a query. \item \textit{Workload Time}: The average amount of time (in minutes) it takes each client to complete an entire workload including queries that time out. \item \textit{Throughput}: The number of completed queries divided by the total workload time averaged over all clients (number of queries per minute). \item \textit{Query Execution Time (QET)}: The amount of time (in milliseconds) elapsed since a query is issued until its processing is finished. \item[$\bullet$] \textit{Query Response Time (QRT)}: The amount of time (in milliseconds) elapsed since a query is issued until the first result is computed. \item[$\bullet$] \textit{Number of Transferred Bytes (NTB)}: The amount of data transferred (in bytes) between the client and the server while processing a query (both from and to the server). \item[$\bullet$] \textit{CPU Load (CPU)}: The average CPU load on the server (in percentage). \end{itemize}
+\paragraph{Evaluation Metrics:} \begin{itemize} \item \textit{Number of Requests to the Server (NRS)}: The number of requests the client issues to the server while processing a query. \item \textit{Workload Time}: The average amount of time (in minutes) it takes each client to complete an entire workload including queries that time out. \item \textit{Throughput}: The number of completed queries divided by the total workload time averaged over all clients (number of queries per minute). \item \textit{Query Execution Time (QET)}: The amount of time (in milliseconds) elapsed since a query is issued until its processing is finished. \item \textit{Query Response Time (QRT)}: The amount of time (in milliseconds) elapsed since a query is issued until the first result is computed. \item \textit{Number of Transferred Bytes (NTB)}: The amount of data transferred (in bytes) between the client and the server while processing a query (both from and to the server). \item \textit{CPU Load (CPU)}: The average CPU load on the server (in percentage). \end{itemize}

 \paragraph{Software configuration:} Virtuoso Open-Source version 7.2.5 was used to run the SPARQL endpoint, configured to use up to all 32 threads at a time (one per vCPU core on the server) with the following variables set\footnote{\texttt{NumberOfBuffers} and \texttt{MaxDirtyBuffers} uses the recommended configuration from \url{http://vos.openlinksw.com/owiki/wiki/VOS/VirtRDFPerformanceTuning} given the server resources. \texttt{ResultSetMaxRows} was set to the maximum number of rows Virtuoso allows in a 64-bit system, and \texttt{MaxQueryCostEstimationTime} was set to 60,000 seconds to avoid rejection of requests by the server.}: \begin{itemize} \item $\mathtt{NumberOfBuffers}=9735000$ \item $\mathtt{MaxDirtyBuffers}=7301250$ \item $\mathtt{ResultSetMaxRows}=2097150$ \item $\mathtt{MaxQueryCostEstimationTime}=60000$ \end{itemize} We chose Virtuoso since Verborgh et al.~\cite{DBLP:journals/ws/VerborghSHHVMHC16} showed that, this is the endpoint that performed best with respect to high throughput and low CPU usage.